grpc/proposal/A96-retry-otel-stats.md

 [naming guidelines](https://opentelemetry.io/docs/specs/semconv/general/naming/),
 the existing per-call gRPC OpenTelemetry metrics (proposed in [A66]) and the gRPC OpenTelemetry metric instrument naming conventions (proposed in [A79]).

+### New label - grpc.retry_type

+The OpenCensus version of the retry metrics combined the number of retry and hedging attempts under a single OpenCensus measure `grpc.io/client/retries_per_call` and had a separate measure for transparent retries `grpc.io/client/transparent_retries_per_call`.
+Since different channels/clients can be configured differently, for example, some with a retry policy while others with a hedging policy, it is useful to differentiate between retry attempts and hedging attempts as well.
+This would also help in the future if we allow both retry and hedging policies to be configured on a client at the same time.

 ### Label addition - grpc.target